 White House Faces Clamor to Explain Russia Contacts After Flynn’s Departure

-Michael Flynn’s resignation as national security adviser didn’t end questions about the Trump administration’s dealings with Moscow -- it supercharged them.
+Michael Flynn’s resignation as national security advisor didn’t end questions about the Trump administration’s dealings with Moscow -- it supercharged them.

 - By Dan De LuceDan De Luce is Foreign Policy’s chief national security correspondent.